1000+

 2. Not Tracking Cash Flow Regularly

 The flow of income and expenses is called cash flow.
-Unless you track your company’s income and costs, you would not be able to become aware of how much money is coming and how much is going out of your checking accounts.
-Not only that, you would not know how much money is left in reserve and if you have surpassed your budget on not.
+Unless you track your company’s income, you would not be aware of how much money is coming and how much is going out of your checking accounts.
+Not only that, you would be unaware of the remaining reserve funds or whether you have surpassed your budget or not.

 3. Not Following Up on Unpaid Invoices

-One of the biggest mistakes business owners do is to notify a client about a pending payment and then forget about it.
-If you are not keeping an eye on delayed or unprocessed payments, you might not secure enough funds for the future.
+One of the biggest mistakes business owners make is to notify a client about pending payments.
+If you don’t keep an eye on delayed or unprocessed payments, you might not secure enough funds for the future.

 In the recent few years, several studies have found that a lot of businesses get their payments late by clients, sometimes with a delay of more than 60 days.
-Don’t let this happen to your firm; always take a follow-up with concerned persons regarding pending payments because it impacts your cash flow and bottom line.
+Don’t let this happen to your firm; always follow up with concerned persons regarding pending payments because it impacts your cash flow and bottom line.

-4. Spending More Time & Money on Rectifying Inaccurate Records
+4. Spending More Time and Money on Rectifying Inaccurate Records

 Even though you have a bookkeeper in place, you might not be sure of your records’ accuracy, payroll calculation, and other accounting operations.
 Moreover, when you find inconsistencies in financials, you might be hiring a CPA for reconciliations, payroll accounting, and support with taxes.

-This means you are spending extra money and this is a huge mistake you can avoid by having a strategic approach to F&A. You may either establish a team of accountants in-house or simply hire a trusted outsourced accounting services firm that covers end-to-end business accounting procedures including tax preparation.
+This means you are spending extra money and this is a huge mistake you can avoid by having a strategic approach to F&A. You may either establish a team of accountants in-house or simply hire a trusted outsourced accounting services firm that covers end-to-end business accounting procedures.

 5. Making Financial Decisions Based on False Information

-If your financial information is inaccurate that you might not be aware of, you may be at risk of making important financial decisions that would not bring good results.
+If your financial information is inaccurate, you may be at risk of making poor financial decisions.
 For example, your last quarter’s revenue shows excellent earnings but being unaware of some high costs that are mistakenly not included in the balance sheets; you might prepare a budget for the future you wouldn’t be able to comply with.

 Not only that, but business taxes are also computed based on its financial transactions.
-If the numbers are incorrect, you will file incorrect taxes that can lead to an ISR audit and hefty fines.
-Therefore, avoid making such mistakes and focus on improving the accuracy of financial information.
+If the numbers are incorrect, you will file incorrect taxes which can lead to an ISR audit and hefty fines.
+Therefore, avoid making such accounting mistakes and focus on improving the accuracy of financial information.

 6. Underestimating the Importance of Paperless Processes